Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Asymptotic analysis for a class of accelerated methods

-Theorem \ref{measuretheorem3} can be used to extend the result from Theorem \ref{measuretheorem2} to the class of accelerated methods \eqref{generalds} where $\beta_k$ is allowed to vary with $k$, one such method being the Nesterov accelerated method \eqref{originalnesterov}.
-Note that unlike \cite{o2019behavior} where the main result is developed for initialization $[\x_0;\x_{-1}]$ very close to $[\x^*;\x^*]$ where $\x^*$ is a strict saddle point, Theorem \ref{measuretheorem3} result holds for any bounded initialization of $[\x_0;\x_{-1}]$ provided $f$ is Hessian Lipschitz continuous on compact sets.
+{Theorem~\ref{measuretheorem3} extends the result from Theorem~\ref{measuretheorem2} to the class of accelerated methods \eqref{generalds} where $\beta_k$ continues to vary with $k$, one such method being the Nesterov accelerated method \eqref{originalnesterov}, which is formally defined in the next section.} It is important to note here that, unlike \cite{o2019behavior}, where the main result is developed for initialization $[\mathbf{x}_0; \mathbf{x}_{-1}]$ very close to $[\mathbf{x}^*; \mathbf{x}^*]$, with $\mathbf{x}^*$ a strict saddle point, Theorem~\ref{measuretheorem3} holds for any bounded initialization $[\mathbf{x}_0; \mathbf{x}_{-1}]$, provided that $f$ is Hessian Lipschitz continuous on compact sets.
 This extension to arbitrary bounded initialization sets is only possible because of the almost sure diffeomorphism property of the map $P_k : [\x_k;\x_{k-1}] \mapsto [\x_{k+1}; \x_k]$ on compact sets from Corollary~\ref{corsup2} for locally Hessian Lipschitz functions.
-This property allows us to pull back Lebesgue null sets, under the map $P_k $ for any $k$, from locally around $[\x^*;\x^*]$ for any critical point $\x^*$ of $f$, to any bounded locations on the $\mathbb{R}^{2n}$ space.
+This property allows us to pull back Lebesgue null sets, under the map $P_k $ for any $k$, from locally around $[\x^*;\x^*]$ for any critical point $\x^*$ of $f$, to any bounded sets in the $\mathbb{R}^{2n}$ space.

 {In order to apply Theorem \ref{measuretheorem3} on some standard accelerated gradient methods so as to establish their almost sure non-convergence property to any strict saddle point $\x^*$, we need to evaluate eigenvalues of the asymptotic Jacobian map $D P([\x^*;\x^*])$ for these accelerated gradient methods.
 The next section derives such eigenvalues. }